wisniewskikr/chrisblog-it-cloud/kubernetes/springcloud-single-kubernetes-elk-zipkin/README.md

 Tasks to do:
 * `kubectl apply -f 0-volumes.yaml`: does not work - implement PersistentVolume and PersistentVolumeClaim
-* `kubectl apply -f 1-elasticsearch.yaml`: does not work - problem with pulling
+* `kubectl apply -f 1-elasticsearch.yaml`: does not work - problem with pulling.
+Connect minikube with kubernetes?
+Try on kubernetes?
-* `kubectl apply -f 2-kibana.yaml`:
+* `kubectl apply -f 2-kibana.yaml`: does not work - problem with pulling.
+Connect minikube with kubernetes?
+Try on kubernetes?
 * `kubectl apply -f 3-logstash.yaml`: problem with ports tcp/udp
-* `kubectl apply -f 4-zipkin.yaml`:
+* `kubectl apply -f 4-zipkin.yaml`: works ok

 DESCRIPTION